c3am/capacitest/README.md

 # capacitest
-A low cost single cell battery capacity tester based on using the ch32v003.
+A low cost single cell battery capacity tester using the ch32v003 microcontroller.